victorbrodsky/order-lab/README.md

 	 	bash deploy-order-digital-ocean.sh API-TOKEN-FROM-STEP-1 parameters.yml

 7. Use the address http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login, where DOMAIN is either the IP address of the server, or the domain.
-Then, log into the server's web page at with the user name "Administrator" and the password "1234567890Ó.
+Then, log into the server's web page at with the user name "Administrator" and the password "1234567890".
 To log in in the future, simply use the regular login page at http://IPADDRESS/order/.

-8. To populate the default values for various tables, first use the 'AdminÓ dropdown menu after login in as an administrator.
-Select the 'List ManagerÓ.
-Near the bottom of the page under 'Populate ListsÓ, click 'Populate Country and City ListsÓ, and confirm.
-When complete, click 'Populate All Lists With Default ValuesÓ.
+8. To populate the default values for various tables, first use the 'Admin' dropdown menu after login in as an administrator.
+Select the 'List Manager'.
+Near the bottom of the page under 'Populate Lists', click 'Populate Country and City Lists', and confirm.
+When complete, click 'Populate All Lists With Default Values'.

 9. For a live server, set the "Environment" variable's value to "live" in Admin->Site Settings->Platform Settings.
 For a development server set the "Environment" variable's value to "dev".
 For a test server set the "Environment" variable's value to "test".

 ## Installation instructions for MacOS X

 >MacOS X instructions are similar to the Linux instructions, as both systems are Unix based.
-MacOS X instructions are tested on version 10.12.3 'SierraÓ.
+MacOS X instructions are tested on version 10.12.3 'Sierra'.

 1. Sign up for [Digital Ocean](https://www.digitalocean.com/) and obtain an [API access key token](https://www.digitalocean.com/help/api/).
 It should look similar to this one: e4561f1b44faa16c2b43e94c5685e5960e852326b921883765b3b0e11111f705